Chiplis/discord-batch-inviter/README.md

 ## Usage

-./discord-batch-inviter -t {USER_TOKEN}
+./discord-batch-inviter -u {USER_TOKEN} -i {CHANNEL_ID}

 Should generate a file "invites_X" with all the requested invite codes.
-Important to note that each invite code expires one second earlier than the previous one (otherwise Discord generates the same code).